 WHO WE SERVE

-While our programs are grounded in employment, education, and the arts, we must meet the individual day-to-day needs of our participants to enable them to access and get the most out of our programs: meals, transportation, referrals for housing and health services, clothing, supplies, and more.
+While our programs are grounded in employment, education, housing support, and the arts, we must meet the individual day-to-day needs of our participants to enable them to access and get the most out of our programs: meals, transportation, referrals for other services, clothing, supplies, and more.

 To empower marginalized community members through education, employment, and art, so they may develop a positive self-image as well as a sense of hope and purpose for their future.